 For decades, our education system has been plagued by structural complexities that dictated both what students learn and how they learn.
 It has been difficult to change this because, as some might say, it was too big to fail (or in many ways, succeed).

 What else do we need?
-What else do we not need?
+What can we leave behind?
 What assumptions can we test?
-Speaking as someone who works in the education industry, there are a multitude of ideas out there.
+Speaking as someone who works in the education industry, I see a wealth of perspectives on this topic.
 Here is a list of ideas put together by Harvard Ed.
 Magazine.
 And if you want more, you won’t have to look very far to find them.

 Over the last few weeks we’ve seen how quickly necessity can bring change.
 Because of this pandemic, education has transformed before our very eyes.
 Lessons that once took place in schools are now happening over Zoom at the kitchen table amongst pets, siblings, and working parents.

-In addition to what we’ve managed to incorporate or transition to, this pandemic has made us starkly aware of our deficiencies—how far behind many schools are in terms of digital capabilities and how essential things like laptops and internet access are to learning outside of a classroom.
+In addition to what we’ve managed to incorporate or transition to, this pandemic has made us starkly aware of our deficiencies—how far behind many schools lag in terms of digital capabilities—and how laptops and internet access are vital to learning outside of a classroom.
 It has brought to light the cracks in our system that we’ve been covering up with Band-Aid solutions or simply ignoring over the last few decades.
 And it has given us an opportunity to improve.